Rewst Terminology

 Templates

-Templates can be used as a central store for repeated text.
-For example, if you always want to create a ticket with the same information you could put that in a template and reference the template within the action itself.
+Templates can be used as a way to store frequently repeated text.
+For example, if you always want to create a ticket with the same information, you could put that info in a template and reference the template within the action itself.

 For more information, see: Intro to Templates